PastelNinjaK/CS30-Final-Project-RB3/README.md

 Server Link: http://127.0.0.1:5502/index.html (please use firefox)

-Chrome,brave,opera,etc will work too but there's this bug with the some of the ui like the lanes.
+Chrome, Brave, Opera, etc will work too but there's this bug with the some of the ui like the lanes.

 // Only open if my VScode is open :(